FrameworkComputer/inputmodule-rs/README.md

-# Lotus Input Module Firmware
+# Framework 16 - Input Module Firmware/Software

-This repository contains both the firmware for the Lotus input modules, as well as the tool to control them.
+This repository contains both the firmware for the Framework 16 Input Modules, as well as the tool to control them.

 Rust firmware project setup based off of: https://github.com/rp-rs/rp2040-project-template